ealib/md-api-examples/README.md

 Please
-[create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) if you intend to contribute a finished, working script.
+[create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) if you intend to contribute a finished, working script, fix a bug, or improve an existing script.

 If you need to contact me, or would like to discuss possible ideas for useful scripts in the handling of MDaemon, there is the